spiceai/spiceai/README.md

 Locally accelerate this dataset (y/n)? y
 ```

-You should see the following outpout from your runtime terminal:
+You should see the following output from your runtime terminal:

 ```bash
 2024-02-21T22:49:10.038461Z  INFO runtime: Loaded dataset: eth_recent_blocks